SECTION 9: FOREIGN FREEHOLD CONDOMINIUMS EXPLAINED: COMPLETE GUIDE

 While companies can be registered in jurisdictions such as the Seychelles, Mauritius, or the Turks and Caicos Islands, the British Virgin Islands (BVI) remains the most popular choice for property holding.
 BVI companies are well established, globally recognised, and offer competitive annual running costs, making them a preferred option for long-term ownership and inheritance planning.

-It is important to draw a clear distinction between using an offshore company to buy a condominium in Phuket and using a Thai company to bypass landed property ownership restrictions.
+It is important to draw a clear distinction between using an offshore company to own a condominium in Phuket and using a Thai company to bypass landed property ownership restrictions.
 (The latter practice is covered in detail under “Phuket Villas, Houses and Landed Property”).
 In this case, we are referring to the fully legal purchase of a freehold condominium, not by a foreign individual, but by a properly registered foreign company.
 Offshore company ownership solves the inheritance challenge because companies, unlike people, do not die.

 Through a BVI company, the buyer controls the condo’s ownership by controlling the company’s shareholding.
 If they later wish to sell, they can simply sell the BVI company itself.
 Transferring company shares automatically transfers ownership of the condo, although this may not be cost-effective for lower-priced units.